mcneel/computeclient_js/docs/BezierCurve.rst

 .. js:function:: RhinoCompute.BezierCurve.createCubicBeziers(sourceCurve, distanceTolerance, kinkTolerance, multiple=false)

-   Constructs an array of cubic, non-rational beziers that fit a curve to a tolerance.
+   Constructs an array of cubic, non-rational Beziers that fit a curve to a tolerance.

    :param rhino3dm.Curve sourceCurve: A curve to approximate.
    :param float distanceTolerance: The max fitting error.
 Use RhinoMath.SqrtEpsilon as a minimum.